drihu/poketask/README.md

 license: mit
 gitignore workspace: node laravel
 ```
-It accepts multiple gitignore workspaces and license templates.
-It uses the github gitignore templates.
-You can see the list of gitignore templates [here](https://github.com/github/gitignore).
-And the list of license templates [here](https://github.com/github/choosealicense.com/tree/gh-pages/_licenses).
+The project uses the github gitignore templates and also accepts multiple gitignore workspaces and license templates.

+The list of gitignore templates can be found [here](https://github.com/github/gitignore).
+And the list of license templates is [here](https://github.com/github/choosealicense.com/tree/gh-pages/_licenses).

 ## License
 Copyright &copy; 2018 Ricardo Huamani